vpavlin/what-to-see/README.md

 - [ ] Boott Cotton Mill Museum/Lowell National Historical Park
 - [ ] Climb Mount Monadnock
 - [ ] Climb/drive Mount Washington
+- [ ] Butterfly Place in Westford (cheap tix available on Groupon)
+- [ ] Hike the Nashoba Brook Watershed Trails off of Trailside Way in Westford - if you're into hiking.
+A quick hike to a large pond with a sandy beach, ok for picnics
+- [ ] Old North Bridge in Concord
+- [ ] Orchard House in Concord
+- [ ] Minuteman National Park in Lexington

 ## Boston